 Modern weddings often bring out the worst in people.
-The attempt to meet family and social expectations while exchanging vows that occasionally read like a prison sentence can be a dangerous cocktail made worse by a deep focus on money matters.
+The attempt to satisfy family and social expectations while exchanging vows that occasionally read like a prison sentence can be a dangerous cocktail made worse by a deep focus on money matters.
 Instead of enjoying their “special day” couples and their accommodating families often end up obsessing over the high cost of gourmet cakes and designer dresses.
 And as the manufactured pressure mounts, the passion and purpose that brought two people together can get lost in the frantic shuffle down the aisle.
 Thankfully matrimony rarely leads to madness and murder unless your name happens to be John Harrington and you run one of the most fashionable bridal salons in Paris.

 Harrington is the main protagonist in Mario Bava’s incredibly stylish thriller HATCHET FOR THE HONEYMOON aka IL ROSSO SEGNO DELLA FOLLIA (1970).
 The grisly title tends to conjure up all kinds of terrible images in the mind’s eye but the film, which details Harrington’s murderous exploits, is surprisingly free of gore.
 Corpses do pile up but they’re drenched in more bridal lace than blood.
 The film’s dreamlike atmosphere and Hitchcockian plot twists leave a lot to the imagination and viewers with an appreciation of Italian horror aesthetics will appreciate Bava’s bold color palette, inventive directing choices, and willingness to scrutinize the myth of marital bliss as well as the fickle world of fashion with a critical eye.

 The script by Bava (BLACK SUNDAY; 1960, THE GIRL WHO KNEW TOO MUCH; 1963, THE WHIP AND THE BODY; 1963, BLOOD AND BLACK LACE; 1964, etc.) and co-writer Santiago Moncada (ALL THE COLORS OF THE DARK; 1972, BELL FROM HELL; 1973, SHOOT FIRST… ASK QUESTIONS LATER; 1975, etc.) begins with the brutal murder of a honeymooning couple on a moving train.
 The killer is an attractive man (Stephen Forsyth) with an Oedipus complex and a penchant for bridal gowns who’s prone to perplexing flashbacks involving his mother.
-In the film’s first six minutes he boldly confesses to the audience, “My name is John Harrington.
+In the film’s first six minutes he boldly confesses his crimes to the audience.
+“My name is John Harrington.
 I’m 30 years old.
 I am a paranoiac.
 ‘Paranoiac’–An enchanting word!
 So civilized, full of possibilities!
 The truth is, I am completely mad.
 The realization of which annoyed me at first, but is now amusing to me.
 Quite amusing.
 Nobody suspects that I am a madman.
 A dangerous murderer.
 Not Mildred, my wife.
 Nor the employees of my fashion center.
 Nor of course my customers.”

 There’s no attempt made to hide his identity or the crimes he commits from the audience and our leading man welcomes us into his sordid world with open arms.
 What is surprising is how attractive Harrington and his rich surroundings are.
 He might be barking mad but his lush European country estate and high-end bridal salon identified as The House of Harrington, indicate that he’s a man of means and good taste.
 Unfortunately, his family business is deeply indebted to his wealthy wife Mildred (Laura Betti), a shrewish woman preoccupied with spiritualism who constantly nags him about money matters.
 When she refuses to give him a divorce, Harrington decides to get rid of Mildred in the same manner that he’s been disposing of the young brides who dare to dwell in The House of Harrington but that won’t be easy.
 The police are hot on John’s trail and his murdered wife has no intention of quietly disappearing.
 After viciously killing Mildred, John is haunted by her disapproving ghost, which only fuels his sadistic desires.